 What happened at some point was manufacturers started making cheaper olympic plates with holes a little larger than 2″.
 That way plates with casting defects in the holes would still fit the bars.
 So they have a very sloppy fit, which is annoying for any type of lift you do off the floor, such as deadlifts, cleans or snatches, because you have to pull the slack out.

-Because their plates were so loose, the manufacturers making these cheap plates didn’t care about the bar sleeves being exactly 50mm, so they made the bar sleeves a little larger and sold them with their plates in weight sets.
+Because their plates were so loose, the manufacturers making these cheap plates didn’t care about the bar sleeves being exactly 50mm, so they made the bar sleeves about 2″ (50.8mm) and sold them with their plates in weight sets.
 That worked out well enough, because those weight sets were marketed towards people who didn’t know anything about weights anyway and the sloppy fit wouldn’t bother them.
 Today, even casual lifters more and more are conscious of quality and have access to better equipment instead of relying solely on their local chain sporting goods store.
 They tried to fit high-quality plates on a cheap bar and the plates got stuck.

-Good plates such as Troy, Intek, and others, are made for a snug fit.
-The main exception is any “economy” plates that are described on the product page on Adamant Barbell as being a more sloppy fit than normal.
-The other exception is all York plates.
+Good machined plates are made for a snug fit.
+No-name, “Standard”, or “Economy” plates, and all current York plates have a sloppy fit.
 Sometime in the early 2000s, York made the decision to make their holes a little larger, and they stuck with that decision to the dismay of long-time York fans.

 Some non-specialized sporting goods equipment retailers who sell fitness equipment are ignorant of the whole issue on sizing and just assume all olympic stuff will always fit each other.
 This is why it’s important to do your shopping with a company that understands what they sell.